 Sue's Thought for the Day: When enjoying the great outdoors, remember the Photographers Motto: If you and your friend come across a grizzly bear, you don't have to outrun the grizzly bear, you just have to outrun your friend.

-3/13- "If you want something you've never had, then you've got to do something you've never done."
-Authur unknown
+"If you want something you've never had, then you've got to do something you've never done."
+Author unknown

-4/13- "Sometimes, you find yourself in the middle of nowhere, and sometimes, in the middle of nowhere, you find yourself.
-Authur unknown
+"Sometimes, you find yourself in the middle of nowhere, and sometimes, in the middle of nowhere, you find yourself.
+Author unknown

 --------------------------------------------------------------------------------------------------------

-"The Carver and the Photographer; Kindred Spirits" Art Show - Fall - 2010
+"The Carver and the Photographer; Kindred Spirits" - National Bottle Museum Jan Rutland Art Space.

-to all that attended.
-We had some very special visitors to the show, including our Native American friends the Bruchacs, and Mohawk Educational Spokesperson Kay Olan, from The Ndakinna Education Center of Greenfield Center; Director and Founder of the Adirondack Folk School - James Mandle, Director Todd DeGarmo of the Center for Folklife, History and Cultural Programs of the Crandall Public Library, Town of Charlton Supervisor Alan Grattige, Charlton Historical Society President Deb Herrin, Charlton Town Historian Laura Linder, and many others, including close friends, and those that came just to appreciate the show.
-This is the first time Johnny's extraordinary wood carving talent was showcased in a "gallery" setting.
+to all that attended our opening reception.
+We had some very special visitors including our friends the Bruchacs, Mohawk storyteller Kay Olan from The Ndakinna Education Center of Greenfield Center; Director James Mandle - Founder of the Adirondack Folk School,- Director Todd DeGarmo of the Center for Folklife, History and Cultural Programs of the Crandall Public Library, Town of Charlton Supervisor Alan Grattige, Charlton Historical Society President Deb Herrin, Charlton Town Historian Laura Linder, and many other friends and visitors.
+This was the first time Johnny's extraordinary wood carving talent was showcased in a "gallery" setting.
 His carvings are located all over the Adirondacks, and also in the Southwest, where he owned numerous trading posts.
 His work is admired by many wood carvers.
 He continues to carve every summer.
 World renowned Alaskan native totem carver Tommy Joseph,(Sitka, AK,) after virtually viewing Johnny's totem carvings in this show, commented that he someday wants to come to New York to meet Johnny, and view his work personally.
 The town officers of Charlton came to visit the show, due in part to recently becoming aware that Johnny is a part of their town history.
-You see, JT was a horse farrier also at one time, serving many of the Adirondack Lake Luzurne dude ranches in their tourist hay day - (1950's.)
+You see, JT was a horse farrier at one time, serving many of the Adirondack Lake Luzurne dude ranches in their tourist heyday - (1950's.)
 He began to specialize in horses with special horseshoe needs.
 This brought him to the Charlton, NY area, where he serviced many farms.
-Johnny was farrier for a period, to a very famous Saratoga Harness Track record holder and Saratoga Hall of Fame trotter, "Victory Lind."
+Johnny was farrier to the famous Saratoga Harness Track record holder / Saratoga Hall of Fame trotter, "Victory Lind."
 This record holding horse was stabled at the Corbins Farm, in Charlton, in the 60's.
-Victory Lind broke so many records, he was eventually inducted into Saratoga Harness Track Hall of fame, in '2002.
+Victory Lind broke so many records, he was eventually inducted into Saratoga Harness Track Hall of fame in '2002.
 The Corbins could afford the very best care for their horses, and chose Johnny to shoe Victory Lind in the 1960's.

-JT never ceases to amaze me with his list of "been there, done that."
+JT never ceased to amaze me with his list of "been there, done that."
 He is of Sac-Fox native heritage, and creates beautiful reproductions of Indians artifacts.
 He also is a wood carver of Northwest design totem poles, and has been an honored guest at numerous pow-wows in the area.
-He is also a member of the elite National Trappers Hall of Fame, after putting up record breaking numbers of furs, from the bogs of Canada, the deserts of the Southwest, the Adirondacks, and land in between.
-He has written several books, and is treated as a celebrity at trapping conventions, with fans often seeking autographs, and a personal word with him.
-To hang with JT, has been an exercise in watching and listening.
+He is also a member of the elite National Trappers Hall of Fame after putting up record breaking numbers of furs from the bogs of Canada, the deserts of the Southwest, the Adirondacks, and land in between.
+He has written several books, and was treated as a celebrity at trapping conventions, with fans often seeking autographs and a personal word with him.
+To hang with JT has been an exercise in watching and listening.
 No one can hold a candle to the life experiences that that man has had.
-For that, I am honored to be associated with him, and to beauthentically accepted by him, as a "best friend."
-Oh, and he is the coolest cat in the Adirondacks.
+I am honored to be associated with him, and to be authentically accepted by him as a "best friend."
+I also vote him the "Coolest Cat" in the Adirondacks.